 One of our tips on how to bet on greyhounds is to search for dogs who are moving down in grade.
 If it's been performing creditably at the higher level, it will be competitive against weaker competition next time out.

 If you're wondering how to bet on greyhound racing UK, then we highly recommend paying attention to the trap bias.
-Most competitors will have a preferred running style, which will result in them running against the inside rail, down the center of the track, or taking up a wider position.
+Most competitors will have a preferred running style.
+This will result in them running against the inside rail, down the center of the track, or taking up a wider position.

 In the UK, dogs are generally positioned in their favoured spot and the greyhound form will display either (M) or (W) to highlight their preference.
 If there is a race that features three or four dogs who prefer to race from a wide position, it is likely to cause severe congestion around the first couple of turns.